Writing-for-me/test/otherthing.md

 into a contradiction between ourselves and the enemy if we do not handle it properly and do not follow the policy of uniting with, criticizing and educating the national bourgeoisie, or if the national bourgeoisie does not accept this policy of ours.'
+Thus Mao also outlines the primacy of class stand (the subjective) over social class (the objective) in politics.
+Under the dictatorship of the proletariat, even the national bourgeoisie is capable of taking a proletarian class stand and playing a positive role in the socialist revolution.

 This nuanced analysis of the situation in China stands in sharp contrast to Fan's claim that Mao 'effectively painted the world in black and white, banishing diversity, difference, or considerations of civil liberty.'
-Instead reductionist simplification of the situation in China, Mao offers a detailed analysis that outlines the complex social relations and a means to handle them to promote the unity of the people while working to resolve contradictions in a non-antagonistic manner.
-It is worth reiterating that one of Mao's main targets of criticism in this speech is those who would use the repressive aparatus against the people instead of the democratic method of discussion and debate.
-As Mao will put it 11 years later in a meeting with Red Guard leaders and members of the Central Group of the Great Proletarian Cultural Revolution, '“April 14” [one of the Red Guard Factions] has a theoretician by the name of Chou Ch’uan-ying.
+Instead of a reductionist simplification of the situation in China, Mao offers a detailed analysis that outlines the complex structure of social relations in China at the time and, based on this, a means to handle them to promote the proletarian political unity of the people while working to resolve contradictions in a non-antagonistic manner.
+In addition, in 'On the Correct Handling of Contradictions Among the People' Mao is also criticizing those who would use the repressive aparatus against the people instead of the democratic method of discussion and debate.
+11 years later in a meeting with Red Guard leaders and members of the Central Group of the Great Proletarian Cultural Revolution Mao reiterates this point, '“April 14” [one of the Red Guard Factions] has a theoretician by the name of Chou Ch’uan-ying.
 Why should we arrest a theoretician?
 He is a theoretician for a school of thought.
 He writes articles.
-Why should you [Nie Yuanzi, a leader of a rival faction] arrest him?
+Why should you [Nie Yuanzi, a leader of a rival Red Guard faction] arrest him?
 Release him.
 He has his opinion.
 Let him write again!
 Otherwise, there will be no freedom.'

-The example of the Red Guard is one of the most important examples of how, despite the antagonisms that developed between various factions in Beijing, the correct handling of contradictions among the people was able to resolve the antagonistic contradiction without use of the repressive apparatus.2 [footnote detailing this development.]
+The example of the Red Guards is one of the most important examples of how, despite the antagonisms that developed between various factions in Beijing, the correct handling of contradictions among the people was able to resolve the antagonistic contradiction without use of the repressive apparatus.2 [footnote detailing this development or do I include it in the body?]
 Even if anatagonistic contradictions among the people can be handled correctly and resolved without use of the repressive apparatus, the question remains, in what circumstances was it necessary to employ the repressive aparatus, to exercise the 'dictatorship of the proletariat'?

 ### Enemies, External and Internal